OpenAI is giving away its life sciences AI model to help governments prepare for the next pandemic

 Quick Take

 OpenAI is providing its life sciences AI model, GPT-Rosalind, for free through the Rosalind Biodefense program to enhance pandemic preparedness.
-Early collaborators include Lawrence Livermore National Laboratory, Johns Hopkins, and CEPI, with applications open globally.
+Initial partners include Lawrence Livermore National Laboratory, Johns Hopkins, and CEPI, with applications open globally.

 Key Points

-- GPT-Rosalind is part of OpenAI's initiative for pandemic preparedness.
+- GPT-Rosalind is designed for pandemic preparedness and biodefense.

-- The Rosalind Biodefense program aims to enhance biodefense strategies.
+- The Rosalind Biodefense program aims to support government initiatives.

-- Applications for the program are open to governments worldwide.
+- Applications for the program are open to participants worldwide.

 Article Excerpt